 Fiscal Identity Number for your Company in Spain (CIF)

-- CIF: The Certificado de Identificacion Fiscal (CIF) is the tax number for all companies in Spain.
-It serves as the VAT number.
+The CIF: The Certificado de Identificacion Fiscal (CIF) is the tax number for all companies in Spain, it also serves as the VAT number.

-We require a Certificate of Good Standing showing details of your company from the Companies Registry where the company is incorporated and this needs to be apostilled for use in Spain, which we lodge this with the general tax service – Agencia Tributaria in Madrid.
+We require a Certificate of Good Standing showing details of your company from the Companies Registry where the company is incorporated and this needs to be apostilled for use in Spain.

-Obtaining the identification number for a company will require a separate Power of Attorney.
+Obtaining the identification number for a company will require a Power of Attorney.